-Sales of the company's top offerings -- Neulasta, Neupogen, Enbrel, Aranesp, and Epogen -- together account for about 70% of annual revenues.
+Sales of the company's top offerings -- Neulasta, Enbrel, Aranesp, Epogen, and Sensipar/Mimpara -- together account for more than 70% of annual revenues.
 Most of these sales take place within the US market, where they are distributed through wholesalers including AmerisourceBergen, McKesson, and Cardinal Health.
 Amgen employs a direct sales force in the US, Canadian, and European markets to promote its products; it uses partners and independent representatives in other global markets.
 For instance, Kirin sells the Neupogen/Neulasta compunds in Asian markets, and Enbrel is marketed internationally by Pfizer.

 Sales to AmerisourceBergen, McKesson, and Cardinal Health each account for more than 10% of total revenue.

-The company’s revenue has been trending up for several years and 2014 didn't buck the trend.
-Revenue rose 7% to $20 billion, from $18.7 billion the previous year, as all products reported increased sales (largely due to an increase in average net sales prices) except Neupogen (down 17% due to decreased demand in the US).
-Geographic expansion also played a role in the increase.
+The company’s revenue has been trending up for several years and 2015 didn't buck the trend.
+Revenue rose 8% to $21.7 billio, as all products had increased sales except Epogen and Neupogen.
+Gains were largely due to an increase in average net sales prices and driven by higher demand.
+Epogen and Neupogen sales were down 9% each, due to decreased demand in the US.

-Looking for new products, Amgen's research and development activities are focused on identifying and validating targets through human genetics.
+Looking for other new products, Amgen's research and development activities are focused on identifying and validating targets through human genetics.
 Amgen boasts a bulging internal R&D pipeline of compounds target cancer, inflammation, kidney disease, and neurological, cardiovascular, and bone and blood disorders, mostly based on biotech (molecular and cellular biology) technologies.
 In addition to its proprietary efforts, the company expands its product line through periodic acquisitions and partnerships.
-For example, Amgen has co-development deals with drugmakers including GlaxoSmithKline and Takeda Pharmaceutical.
-With The University of Texas MD Anderson Cancer Center, it has a research collaboration focusing on its BiTE antibody therapies; it also has a neuroscience collaboration with Novartis encompassing Alzheimer's disease and migraine headache studies.
+For example, Amgen has co-development deals with drugmakers including Takeda Pharmaceutical; it has a neuroscience collaboration with Novartis encompassing Alzheimer's disease and migraine headache studies.

-In addition, Amgen has been conducting cost-cutting efforts, including the streamlining of facilities and sales of some noncore assets.
-After selling a couple of non-core plants in previous years, in 2014 the company announced it would close facilities in Washington and Colorado and lay off up to 2,900 people, about 15% of its workforce, to redirect money to upcoming product launches.
+In addition, Amgen has been conducting cost-cutting efforts, including the streamlining of facilities and sales of some non-core assets.
+After selling a couple of non-core plants in previous years, in 2014 the company closed facilities in Washington and Colorado and laid off around 2,900 people, or about 15% of its workforce, to redirect money to upcoming product launches.
 Amgen aims to keep its operations nimble to minimize losses from patent expirations and other competitive and economic hazards that might impact its operations.